ravitejamekala/texttospeech/README.md

-# texttospeech
+# Text to Speech
-tts is a simple python program which performs text to speech operations using the pyttsx3 library.
+"tts" is a simple Python program that performs text-to-speech operations using the pyttsx3 library.